 Documentation is required

-Even though the IEDR has relaxed it's rules, you'll still need to provide your CRO or RBN number (if you're a company, or self-employed).
+Even though the IEDR has relaxed it's rules, you'll still need to provide documentation (if you're a company, or self-employed), or prove a connection to Ireland.
 The webhost you choose will be able to help you with that.

 Registering a .com, .net, .org domain name